Gothic-Modding-Community/gmc/docs/zengin/scripts/classes/c_info.md

 zParserExtender implements some Quality of Life features for dialogues.
 More information can be found in [Dialogue constants article](../../../union_plugins/zParserExtender/zPE_dialogues/)

 ## AF Script Packet
 Enhaced Info Manager (implemented using Ikarus and LeGo) adds tun of customisation and additional features to dialogues.
-More information can be found in the [AFSP Enahnced Information Manager article](../../scripts/extenders/afsp/index.md)
+More information can be found in the [AFSP Enhanced Information Manager article](../../scripts/extenders/afsp/index.md)